 - A strict NO to alcohol and smoking

-Most people get back to leading a normal healthy life after transplant and feel better than they ever did before.
-With good medical assistance, family support and positive attitude, we are sure you will too!
+Most people get back to leading a normal healthy life after a liver transplant and feel better than they ever did before.
+With good medical assistance, family support, and a positive attitude, we are sure you will too!